wp-plugins/simple-links/readme.txt

 == Changelog ==

+= 3.2.3 =
+* Fix a bug that caused multiple category list to display of more than one category the single post was in shared the same parent

 = 3.2.1 =
 * Fix a possible bug that may display a * Notice * error if there is nothing to display and the  error reporting is set to strict when using the categories widget.